-This course is a select group of voices chosen for additional musical performance and training, including trio and guartet work as well as ensemble.
+This course is a select group of voices chosen for additional musical performance and training, including trio and quartet work as well as ensemble.
 Repertoire includes madrigals and light popular works.

-MUEN 1231 COMMERCIAL MUSIC ENSEMBLE (1-3) CREDIT 2
+MUEN 1231 COMMERCIAL MUSIC ENSEMBLE (1-3) CREDIT 2 Prerequisite: Written permission of the instructor.

 Students will be participating in a small commercial music ensemble concentrating on commercial music performance styles.
 Emphasis is placed on learning a wide variety of popular music styles heard on radio, television, soundtracks, and Web-based music distribution systems.
 This course involves the rehearsal and performance of contemporary pop and commercial styles, including rock, jazz, rhythm and blues, soul, folk, urban styles, country, and world beat.
 Guitarists, bassists, keyboardists, and drummers learn all the grooves, from Latin to country and rock, and become fluent in commercial notation systems, while sharpening their improvisational skills.
 Vocalists learn songs in a variety of genres and work as both lead and background singers.
-All of our musicians are part of a live band, with multiple performances a semester.
+All of our musicians are part of a live band, with multiple performances a

-SIGHT SINGING AND EAR TRAINING (1-1) CREDIT 1 MUSI 1116#
+MUSI 1116# SIGHT SINGING & EAR TRAINING I (1-1) CREDIT 1